mgkrupagmail/FastMergeWithOutBuffer/README.md

-# Implementations of the algorithms and overview of project files
+# Overview of project files

 Implementations of two variations of this new algorithm are found in the following files: